subsyncit/subsyncit/README.md

 * Remote Subversion Repository (or repo) - on the server, a configuration of subversion that can take commits for so-authorized people.
 * Local Sync Directory - on the client a single directory, the contents for which will synchronized up and down to the remote Subversion repo.

+# Screenshots

+There are none as Subsyncit does not have a user interface (yet).

 # Overview

 ## Features in common with all file-sync technologies: